 - Vilnius, Lithuania: 61 F (16 C) high in September, 32 F (0 C) low in November, with an average of 16 days per month of rainfall

 - Tallinn, Estonia: 63 F (17 C) high in September, 28 F (-1 C) low in November, with an average of 16 days per month of rainfall

 - Kaunas, Lithuania: 61 F (16 C) high in September, 32 F (0 C) low in November, with an average of 13 days per month of rainfall

 - Klaipėda, Lithuania: 61 F (16 C) high in September, 36 F (2 C) low in November, with an average of 15 days per month of rainfall

 Weather can go from perfect to dismal overnight.
 November starts to welcome winter weather, with temperatures creeping close to freezing, and snow is possible later in the month across much of the region.

 What to Pack

-It is best to check weather forecasts directly before your trip but not to depend solely on them as forecasts can radically change from one day to the next.
-If you travel at the beginning of the season, pack for autumn weather, but pack clothing you can layer so you can remove or add them as necessary.
+It is best to check weather forecasts directly before your trip—but not to depend solely on them—as forecasts can radically change from one day to the next.
+If you travel at the beginning of the season, prepare for autumn weather, but bring layers of clothing so you can remove or add items as necessary.
 Other things to pack include: